-- Clinical and community integration - an integrative model of population and community health to create effective linkages between the clinical and community settings
+An integrative model of population and community health to create effective linkages between the clinical and community settings.

-- Concussion - research into long-term effects of concussion, including quality of life, to assist in providing effective treatment and management plans for patients
+Research into long-term effects of concussion, including impact on quality of life, to assist in providing effective treatment and management plans for patients.

-- Lifestyle medicine - promoting healthy behaviors as foundational to medical care, disease prevention, and health promotion
+Promoting healthy behaviors as foundational to medical care, disease prevention, and health promotion.

-- Obesity/bariatrics - optimizing physical and mental health outcomes to improve health-related quality of life among bariatric patients
+Optimizing physical and mental health outcomes to improve health-related quality of life among bariatric patients.

 St. Luke's Investigators and Partners